UtherII/utherii.github.io/README.md

     - Iterator (maybe IntoIterator)
     - Copy
     - Send / Sync
-### What's in the prototype:
+### How might this look like:
- - The prototype inform only about operators and iterators (not IntoIterator).
+ - The [prototype](https://utherii.github.io/new2.html) inform only about operators and iterators (not IntoIterator).
- - The prototype currently don't list regular implementations.
+ - The [prototype](https://utherii.github.io/new2.html) currently don't list regular implementations.

 # Summary : Table
 ### What: